Breast Reduction or Breast Lift?

 Patients are frequently dissatisfied that their breasts are both too large and too droopy.
-The question they want answered is, should they have a breast reduction or a breast lift?
+The question they want to be answered is, should they have a breast reduction or a breast lift?
 The answer depends on many factors such as how big are a patient's breasts and how much smaller does she want them.
 Understanding the differences between the two surgeries will help.

 Breast reductions almost uniformly require incisions around the areola and down the front of the breast; frequently, there is also an incision in the fold underneath the breast, which is known as the "anchor" incision.
 In some cases, liposuction is used.

 The primary purpose of a breast lift is to improve the shape of a droopy (ptotic) breast.
 The areola and the majority of the breast is elevated above the fold under the breast.
 Some reduction in size is necessary with a lift, and often a patient may decide to have a significant amount of breast tissue removed at the same time.
 I consider an operation a lift when less than 500 grams of tissue are removed and a reduction when more than 500 grams are removed.
-Breast lifts by definition are never paid for by insurance companies unless the patient is undergoing breast reconstruction.

 Lifts involve a variety of incisions, depending on how much excess skin exists.
 A minimal lift involves an incision around the areola, a moderate lift adds an incision down the front of the breast, and significant lift also requires an incision in the fold under the breast.
 As with a reduction, the nipple-areola is left attached to the breast preserving nipple sensation and the ability to breast-feed.